zmengesha/experiment_template/readme.md

 In the sixth line, replace `YOUR_SUNET_ID` with your SUNET ID.

-Save this file in the `Submiterator` directory that you have, giving it a name ending in `.config`, such as `my-first-experiment.config`.
+Save this file inside the `Submiterator` directory that you have, giving it a name ending in `.config`, such as `my-first-experiment.config`.

 3. Run the following commands:
 ```